 Now that all three phones are have been available for some time, owners are likely interested in mods.
 Unlike LG who only has one or two add-ons, Motorola actually has over a dozen different accessories for the Moto Z lineup.
 And now months later they’re adding more, with two more Mods available in December.

 Just like the phone it replaced, the Moto X, these phones are extremely customizable.
 With different colors, wood backs, leather, nylon and much more.
 Add a metal design, fingerprint scanner, improved camera and all day battery life to that, and the Moto Z is pretty impressive.
-Here’s everything you need to know about MotoMods, and which Mods are worth buying.
+That said, here’s everything you need to know about MotoMods, and which Mods are worth buying.

-The Moto Z and Moto Z Force both have a beautiful aircraft-grade aluminum design with a big 5.5-inch 2560 x 1440 Quad-HD display, a powerful quad-core processor with 4GB of RAM and 32 or 64GB of storage, micro-SD slots to expand storage, customization, better cameras than last year, longer battery life and a fingerprint scanner.
+The Moto Z and Moto Z Force both have a beautiful aircraft-grade aluminum design with a big 5.5-inch 2560 x 1440 Quad-HD display.
+Powered by a powerful quad-core processor with 4GB of RAM and 32 or 64GB of storage.
+There’s a micro-SD slot to expand storage, customization, better cameras than last year, longer battery life and a fingerprint scanner.
 Then the Z Play has the same overall design and specs, but with a 5.5-inch 1080p display, 8-core Qualcomm processor, and a huge 3,510 mAh battery.
 Only it retails for around $400.

 This is a huge upgrade compared to the Moto X Pure Edition from 2015.
 The Mods make these phones better, more capable, photography companions and other things.